 Spirit hierarchies can thus be bewildering both for their Byzantine precision and for their ambiguity.
 Spirit kinship patterns and hierarchies can change from one text or ritual liturgy to the next.
 This is where the RPG manual analogy falls apart – as living and evolving agents, spirits resist standardization, may refuse to sit still, to remain in place, in category or in character.
 Spirits’ ambiguity extends to their moral status.
 To expand on some of these thoughts, what follows below is my translation of an excerpt from a set of memoirs by Tibetan scholar-practitioner Chögyal Namkhai Norbu Rinpoche, in which he discusses at length his personal and traumatic interactions with Dolgyal.
 Namkhai Norbu’s account is valuable in many ways, not least because it comes from a Rime or non-sectarian lama whose (negative) experiences with this spirit took place long before the controversies surrounding it came to a head in the Tibetan exile community from the 1970s onwards.
 As Namkhai Norbu lays out, as far as he and his own family/religious community were concerned when he was growing up, this particular entity ranked as one of many powerful worldly protectors (or as we learned from our list above, gyalpo or ‘kingly spirits’).
 As such, it was very powerful, but inherently temperamental and dangerous.
 Namkhai Norbu refers to the being using another composite term, rgyal ‘gong.
 This designation points to the idea that this particular worldly protector arose after the (violent) demise of some high-ranking religious figure, involving dubious vows, and so on, which does indeed relate to one leading theory of Dolgyal’s origins.
 Namkhai Norbu’s father’s account of his own dealings with the gyalpo spirit point too to certain characteristics of the spirit that have become somewhat infamous more recently, such as the idea that making offerings to the being can secure great fortune in business, for example.
 Namkhai Norbu’s father’s description of how he started offering to the being out of a kind of peer pressure also recalls the most common metaphor I metaphor I have heard used by Tibetans in exile today to describe worship of the spirit, namely that of addiction, self-destructive dependency, and withdrawal.

-Also, about a week later, during a break from the forty-nine day rituals, I again went up to the castle roof.
-Banging on the storehouse with a plank, I clamoured like before, “Gyalpo, are you listening?!
+Also, about a week after this, one day during a break from the forty-nine day rituals, I again went up to the castle roof.
+Banging on the storeroom with a plank, I clamoured like before, “Gyalpo, do you have ears, are you listening?!
 Can you hear me?!!”
-As I was striking the surface of the storehouse with the beam again and again the castle cook suddenly appeared on the rooftop and escorted me home.
-My father learned about the incident and scolded me severely.
-From that point on, the Chinese man in the da sho chased me in my dreams.
-At times the Chinese man in the da sho changed into a monk wearing yellow silk robes who also chased after me totally enraged.
-Waking up from fear became routine for me.
+As I was striking the surface of the storehouse over and over with the beam the castle cook suddenly arrived on the roof and escorted me home.
+My father learned about the incident and scolded me extremely severely.
+From that point on, the Chinese man in the dasho chased me in my dreams.
+At times the Chinese man in the da sho transformed into a monk wearing yellow silk robes who also chased after me in a totally enraged fashion n.
+Waking up from fear became something like a routine or habit for me.

-Since my dreams were so disturbed I wasn’t sleeping well at night, and I asked my Father about it.
-Everyone in the castle admonished my father strongly “Oh!
-The wrath of the gyalpo has been incited!
-Now you have to give offerings and request that the lama of the gyalpo temple do gyalpo propitiation rites.
-If we don’t quickly make offerings and ask the lama of the gyalpo temple to do these rites immediately (he) won’t be able to save himself from the gyalpo’s harm!”
-My father responded, “When I was young and living and doing business in Shing-Ga, Kyegumdo, some of my merchant friends said that through making offerings to the gyalpo they had achieved great fortune in business.
-Wanting to exchange my lot for their own, I made gyalpo propitiation offerings at several gyalpo temples within Ga.
-As a direct result of this I did experience what I thought might be good fortune a few times.
-However, a few years later, I got a serious case of heart-wind sickness [a kind of depression] that welled up and which, although I relied upon both Chinese (i.e. allopathic biomedicine) and Tibetan medicine, gradually got worse.
-Finally, not only could I no longer do business but I almost went mad from not being able to retain any inner calm or happiness.
+I went to my Father and discussed with him how I wasn’t sleeping well at night due to my dreams being so greatly disturbed.
+All the people in the castle encouraged my father emphatically.
+“Oh!
+The gyalpo has become insulted!
+Now you have offer payment to the lama of the gyalkhang and request that he offers [propitiation] prayers to the spirit!
+If we don’t quickly give offerings and ask the lama of the gyalpo temple to do these rites immediately, if we request that such gyalpo prayers be done, he won’t be able to save himself from the gyalpo’s harmful influence!”
+My father responded, “When I was young and living in Ga, Kyegumdo to do business, some of my businessmen friends said that through making prayers and offerings to the gyalpo they had experienced great luck in business.
+Wanting to exchange my lot for their own, I sponsored gyalpo prayers on a number of occasions at a few gyalpo shrines within Ga.
+I did experience good fortune a few times which I thought might have been as a direct result of this.
+However, a few years later, I experienced a severe illness caused by the rising up of heart-wind, i.e. nyingloong sickness [a type of sickness which can have serious psychiatric symptoms, often linked with depression] and while I took both Chinese [i.e. allopathic/ biomedical) and Tibetan medicine, it progressively worsened.
+In the end not only could I no longer do business but I almost went mad from not being able to relax and be comfortable staying at home either.
 For a little while I was left helpless, not knowing what to do.

 ‘My Experiences connected with Dolgyal’ (Dol rgyal dang ‘brel yod rang thog gi myong ba) by Chögyal Namkhai Norbu, written in Tashigar, Italy, 2000, pp.3-9.